 However, a traditional British sausage casserole usually contains - sausages, vegetables especially root vegetables, bell peppers and mushrooms, sometimes beans, and either a tomato or gravy-based sauce.

-Casseroles are also a popular American meal and they gained considerable popularity in the United States during the mid-20th century, in part due to the rising availability of canned and frozen vegetables, canned soups, and processed meats.
+Casseroles are also a popular American meal and they gained considerable popularity in the United States during the mid-20th century, in part due to the rising availability of canned and frozen vegetables, canned soups, cheese, and processed meats.
 These ingredients made it easy for home cooks to assemble a complete meal in one dish, which could then be baked in the oven.

 Meat-free Sausage Casserole